weavc/weavc/docs/home.md

 ### <i class=" bi bi-card-text text-secondary"></i>&nbsp;&nbsp;&nbsp;About
 Software developer with a background in ethical hacking and security.

-Currently working as a full-stack developer, using a variety of tech including .Net, Azure, Microsoft SQL, MongoDB, NodeJS, Angular and Electron.
+Currently working as a lead backend developer, using a variety of tech including .Net, Azure, Microsoft SQL, MongoDB, NodeJS, Angular and Electron.

 Feel free to check out my [projects](/projects) and public [notes](/notes).